vivienddd/linweiding/_pages/about.md

 Research Interests
 ======
 My research interests focus on art communication and media culture, musicology and sound cultural study, and digital platform culture.
-As a mixed methof researcher, I use qualitative methods such as ethnography into the society's culture phenomenon, along with data analysis methods.
+As a mixed method researcher, I use qualitative methods such as ethnography into the society's culture phenomenon, along with data analysis methods.

 Personal Skills
 ======